PHPCSStandards/PHPCSStandards.github.io/wiki/Coding-Standard-Tutorial.md

     /**
-     * Processes the tokens that this sniff is interested in.
+     * Processes this sniff, when one of its tokens is encountered.
      *
-     * @param PHP_CodeSniffer_File $phpcsFile The file where the token was found.
+     * @param \PHP_CodeSniffer\Files\File $phpcsFile The current file being checked.
-     * @param int                  $stackPtr  The position in the stack where
+     * @param int                         $stackPtr  The position of the current token in the
-     *                                        the token was found.
+     *                                               stack passed in $tokens.
      *
      * @return void
      */
-    public function process(PHP_CodeSniffer_File $phpcsFile, $stackPtr)
+    public function process(File $phpcsFile, $stackPtr)
     {
         $tokens = $phpcsFile->getTokens();
         if ($tokens[$stackPtr]['content']{0} === '#') {